BlueSideStrongSide/spotify_listening/Readme.md

 * [SpotifyGetPlaylistTracks](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-playlists-tracks)
 * [SpotifyGetRecentlyPlayedTracks](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-recently-played)

-Most methods if not all should have the proper docstrings and type checks.
+Most methods if not all should have the proper docstrings and type checks